-Note: When using foreign transactional MDBs, some foreign vendors require a permanently allocated thread per concurrent MDB instance.
+- At the server level, set the weblogic.mdb.message.81StylePolling system property to True to override the token-based polling behavior. - At the MDB level, set the use81-style-polling element under message-driven-descriptor to override the token-based polling behavior.
+When using foreign transactional MDBs with the WLS 8.1-style polling flag, some foreign vendors require a permanently allocated thread per concurrent MDB instance.
 These threads are drawn from the pool specified by dispatch-policy and are not returned to the pool until the MDB is undeployed.
 Since these threads are not shared, the MDB can starve other resources in the same pool.
 In this situation, you may need to increase the number of threads in the pool.
+With the token-based polling approach for such foreign vendors, the thread's internal JMS message consumer is closed rather than cached to assure that messages will not be reserved by the destination for the specific consumer.